FrancescoXX/free-Web3-resources/README.md

 Are you new to the world of blockchain?🤔 No problem!
 Our FREE resources will make it easy for you to get started with building decentralized apps and interacting with the Ethereum network.
 Whether you're a beginner or a seasoned pro, we've got you covered

 ## 👋 Join Us
 Want to have some fun and be a part of the Web3 revolution?
 Join our community and participate in our weekly challenges and meetings.
-Let's work together to build the future of the decentralized web! 🚀
+Let's work together to build the future of the decentralized website! 🚀

 Don't miss out on the Web3 action.
 Join us now and let's shape the future together! 🌟